Spearmint tea has gained popularity as a potential remedy for PCOS symptoms. But what about the oil? Does it hold the same promise?

 And spearmint oil is on the FDA’s GRAS list (Generally Regarded As Safe), which means the FDA considers it safe for internal use.

-That said, if you’d like to use spearmint oil internally for PCOS, it has to be diluted correctly and administered correctly (in a capsule, taken with water or some other medium).
+That said, if you’d like to use spearmint oil internally for PCOS, it must be diluted correctly and the dosage must be tailored to your needs.

-I recommend working with a certified aromatherapist who can guide you on how to take it safely, the right dosage and how long to use it for.
+I recommend working with a certified aromatherapist who can guide you on how to consume it safely.

-You can also read this article from the New York Institute of Aromatic Studies on the internal use of essential oils.
+For education on this topic, here’s an article from the New York Institute of Aromatic Studies on the internal use of essential oils.

 RELATED QUESTIONS